For Index of Brides, CLICK

 gowned in grey English broadcloth, made in jumper style, trimmed with white

 silk overlace and applique.
-She was
+She was attended by her sister, Miss Jessie

-of many blue.
-The groom was attended
+Towns, who wore a beautiful jumper suit of many blue.
+The groom was attended by his brother

-by his brother George Allen of Winnipeg.
+George Allen of Winnipeg.
+After the

-were present.
-Mr. and Mrs. Allen left on Thursday morning’s train for
+and Mrs. Allen left on Thursday morning’s train for Winnipeg and on their

-Winnipeg and on their return will reside in Thornhill.
-The bride was the recipient of many
+return will reside in Thornhill.
+The

-she was held by her many friends.
+testified to the high esteem in which she was held by her many friends. |

 Newspaper